Kedar Jadhav: Indian Premier League

 Jadhav, who was initially in the Royal Challengers Bangalore (RCB) development squad, was signed by Delhi Daredevils in 2010.
 He made an immediate impact as he scored a 29-ball 50 for Delhi against RCB on his IPL debut.
 The following season, he was signed by new franchise Kochi Tuskers Kerala, for whom he played only six matches that year.
 In 2013, he was re-signed by Delhi but was not retained by Delhi in the 2014 IPL auction before being bought back by the team for ₹20 million scoring 149 runs in 10 innings in 2014 for Delhi.

 Ahead of the 2016 IPL, Jadhav was traded to Royal Challengers Bangalore for an undisclosed amount.
 In 2018, he was picked by Chennai Super Kings but was ruled out of the tournament after tearing his hamstring in the opening match against Mumbai Indians.
 In February 2021, Jadhav was bought by the Sunrisers Hyderabad in the IPL auction ahead of the 2021 Indian Premier League for INR 2 crores.
 He went unsold in the 2022 IPL auctions.

 Business interests

 In April 2024, Explosive Whey, a fitness and sports nutrition brand founded by Jadhav, Mandar Bhandari, and Rishikesh Hande joined hands with MS Dhoni.
 Dhoni will become an investor and brand ambassador for the protein supplement product.

 Political career

-Kedar Jadhav is a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.
+Kedar Jadhav is a member of the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist paramilitary volunteer organisation.

 Kedar Jadhav joined Bharatiya Janata Party in the presence of Maharashtra Minister and BJP chief Chandrashekhar Bawankule on 8 April 2025.